 Research Question

-RQ1: What relationship exists, if any, between a church leader’s self-assessed spiritual formation and self-assessed TL practices among the General Assembly of Regular Baptist Churches (GARBC) in Southern New Jersey?
+RQ1: What relationship exists, if any, between self-assessed spiritual formation and self-assessed TL practices among church leaders in the General Assembly of Regular Baptist Churches (GARBC) in Southern New Jersey?

 Research Methodology

 This study will utilize a quantitative methodology because hypotheses derived from research question will be tested using statistical analysis.